 - Did you research your plant or animal carefully and present only factual information? - Species portrayed must be presented true to their status in Kansas.
 Species that are extirpated in Kansas (i.e., not documented to currently exist in the wild in Kansas but were here at the time of European settlement, such as, but not limited to, gray wolf, grizzly bear, black-footed ferret, and American Bison), species that are extinct (such as the Carolina Parakeet) and introduced species (such as wild boar) must not be presented as normally abundant inhabitants.
 If the resident status of a species is not presented appropriately, points will be subtracted for factual inaccuracy. - Did you cover the five points listed under #4 in the Basic Description above?
 It is imperative that you tell the judges before you start your presentation what plants or animals you team members will portray so that the judges can concentrate on judging your presentation and not trying to guess who you are.
-If it is important to the storyline to keep your identities a secret from you audience then you can pass a note to the judges informing them of your characters without giving it away to your audience.
+If it is important to the storyline to keep your identities a secret from your audience, then you can pass a note to the judges informing them of your characters without giving it away to your audience.
 Be warned though that if at the end of our presentation, your audience does not know your identity, points will be taken off for your failure to develop the format properly.
-The timing of your presentation will not start until after the introductions are completed.
+The timing of your presentation will not start until after the introductions are completed. - Clarification on Life Cycles: A biological life cycle refers to the developmental stages an organism goes through.
+Egg/Seed, Juvenile, Adult, Reproduction, and Death (lifespan) are common stages. - Examples you could include: Pollination, litter size, time of year for young, special courtship rituals (can also count as special adaptations), when young go out on their own, etc.